vespaman/Smoothieware-CHMT/README.md

 Hardware flow control can be disabled by setting rts_cts_handshake to false in config.defaults.
 So in theory, this branch should work with stock machine, up to 115200 Baud (CHM-T36), as long as confirmation flow control is still enabled in OpenPnP.
 (115200 comes from the limitation of the rs232 level shifter, U33, populated on the controller board).
 A CHM-T48 should be able to achieve 480kBaud, limited by the rs422 level shifter.
 Note; the author has long since updated his machine to RTS/CTS and non-RS232/422 levels, so using a stock machine is currently untested.

 There are still benefits to use this code on a stock machine, just not very noticable.
+In theory, a CHMT36 should be able to be set-up to use RTS control without doing any board changes, by specifying the UART2 tx pin in Kernel.cpp as rts pin (set cts to NC).
+This has (yet) been tested.
+The you would at least no longer need "Confirmation Flow Control".

 In order to benefit from higher thoughput and hardware flow control, you will need to modify your control board.